scrapy/scrapy/docs/topics/coroutines.rst

 compatibility, but they are deprecated and will stop working in a future version of Scrapy.

-To avoid asynchronous-to-synchronous conversion, when defining ``Request`` callbacks as coroutine methods or when using spider middlewares whose ``process_spider_output`` method is an :term:`asynchronous generator`, all active spider middlewares must either have their ``process_spider_output``
+To avoid asynchronous-to-synchronous conversions, when defining ``Request`` callbacks as coroutine methods or when using spider middlewares whose ``process_spider_output`` method is an :term:`asynchronous generator`, all active spider middlewares must either have their ``process_spider_output``